wagbr/diffrr/README.md

 # diffrr
-Clone of diffrr package os text reuse
+Clone of diffrr package for text reuse